Melvynx/SimpleTodosVueJS/README.md

-# toDos
+# Simple Todos APP in VueJS

-Todos app.
+I'm not proud of it.

-Made with Vue.js
+But it's a memory of my first projects.

-I'm not proud of it x)
+Made with ❤️.